withastro/roadmap/proposals/0046-i18n-domain-support.md

 There are some restrictions about how the feature will initially work:
 - the feature works only with `output: "server"`, hence only in SSR;
 - the presence of at least one pre-rendered route will cause a failure in the build;
-- the option `base` is required, because Astro needs to know how to create absolute URLs for locales that aren't mapped to a domain;
+- the option `site` is required, because Astro needs to know how to create absolute URLs for locales that aren't mapped to a domain;
 - `functionPerRoute` isn't supported

 A feature that allows to support different domains for certain locales.